ADT Security System Alternatives

 The only real drawback we found was Vivint’s equipment and monitoring fees.
 Overall, costs for Vivint are steeper than the competition, and you could end up spending $40 to $60 per month on monitoring.
 There’s a financing option, but you have to commit to 60 months, or a five-year contract.
 In other words, Vivint can be relatively affordable for those not afraid of long-term commitments.

-Cove, our third and final alternative, is a no-contract security system that offers quick and easy setup.
+Cove is a no-contract security system that offers quick and easy setup.
 The company is a relative newcomer, with equipment and monitoring costs on the low end of the spectrum.
 Rather than offering kits or packages, Cove takes an á la carte approach to home security.

 In our testing of Cove, we picked out equipment based on our needs and the size of our home.
 This way, we didn’t pay for anything we didn’t want.